 “It has always been a pleasure working with Ryan.
 I respect him first as a musician and then as a drummer.
 He has a solid foundation in harmony, which many drummers lack.
 I think this makes him more aware of what is going on musically and therefore makes his drumming much more musical.”

 Before the session: send a mix of the song(s) along with your overall vision for the drum/percussion parts.

-During the session: you can watch the session unfold via Zoom, allowing you to make suggestions in real-time (optional).
+During the session: you can watch the session unfold via Zoom, allowing you to give feedback and make suggestions in real-time (optional).

 After the session: you’ll receive a link to the individual WAV files (kick in, kick out, snare top, snare bottom, hi-hat, rack tom, floor tom, overhead right, overhead left, and room).

 Reach out today to book your session!